 QQ-P-416 all Types & Classes and AMS 2400

 Cadmium metal is considered a toxic metal by the US EPA and many countries overseas.
-Therefore many items which were once cadmium plated are now protected by other metals.
-Because of the properties of cadmium no single cost effective alternative has been found for every application as a replacement.
+Therefore, many items which are cadmium plated are now protected by other metals.
+Because of the properties of cadmium, no single cost effective alternative has been found for every application as a replacement.
 Using cadmium in many applications can be justified by comparing the effects on the environment with cadmium substitutes.

 Typical thicknesses for cadmium plating are 0.0002″ to 0.0005″.
 Clear, yellow and olive drab chromates are available post treatments and the corrosion resistance increases with the darkness of the chromate without the part getting powdery.